zcash/lcwg/meeting-notes/lcwg-dev-12.md

  -
 * Nighthawk updates
  - Reviewing and maintaining Google Play and App Store crashes.
- - Adding Zcash URI Support for QR codes
+ - Adding Zcash URI Support for QR codes & Deep Links on Android.
  - Wallet Sweeping functionality to allow paper wallet handouts.
   - Pacu suggested checking out liberated payments docs: https://github.com/zcash/zips/pull/420/files
   - Pacu's suggestions: Wallet Eject Button to move funds in case of emergency (keys tampered, privacy leak, security issue, etc)

-- Android updates:
+- Wallet updates:
   - Will Secant wallet use the same key storage scheme?
    - We really don't know. probably SecOps will advice adopting the latest and greatest available.
   - Will the new wallet be installed on top of the old one?